 One of Muschietti’s biggest hurdles is Ezra Miller.
-Let’s get one thing straight, Miller was totally miscast in the role.
+Let’s get one thing straight, Ezra Miller was totally miscast in the Flash role.
 Miller’s acting ability is questionable, and his interpretation of Barry Allen/Flash in Batman v Superman and Justice League made the character unlikable and uninspiring.
 Miller and Zack Snyder wanted to show an inexperienced undefined version of the character.
 Perhaps they also wanted to distance Miller’s Flash from Grant Gustin’s version on the CW Flash series.
 Whatever their conception of the character, their execution of him flopped.
-Yes, there are those who enjoyed Miller’s version but most, myself included, were put off by Ezra’s zany, socially awkward and indulgent take of the character.
-His off-kilter, weird running Flash left a bitter taste in the mouth.
+Yes, there are those who enjoyed Miller’s version, but most, myself included, were put off by Ezra’s zany, socially awkward and indulgent take of the character.
+His off-kilter, weird-running Flash left a bitter taste in the mouth.

-With a solid director like Muschietti, we can hope that common sense prevails, and they work together to create a version that is closer to the comics and the essence of the character.
+With a solid director like Muschietti, we can hope that common sense prevails and they work together to create a version that is closer to the comics and the essence of the character.
 Barry Allen is a relatable, cool and confident guy.
 He’s also brave, funny, good-hearted and more in control than what we saw on screen.
 These are characteristics Barry Allen possesses independent of his Flash persona so it would make sense for him to portray these traits even as an inexperienced Flash.
 Miller seemed to twist and manipulate the character beyond what he truly is.
 His Barry Allen was too ditzy, unrelatable, even immature and childish.
 Ultimately, the version we saw on screen did not do ‘justice’ to the character.

 Ezra should obviously be allowed to add his own ideas, but Muschietti should avoid any excessive toying and tinkering with the character.
 Hopefully, allowing for a balance between Ezra’s vision and the inspirational, funny, confident and relatable version in the comics and elsewhere.